cjloff/blog/src/blog/creating-a-reusable-infinite-scroll-component-in-vue.js-using-the-intersection-observer-api.md

 <h2>Using the Infinite Scroll Component</h2>

-Now, let's utilise our InfiniteScroll component on an example that shows and infinitely loads a list of cards.
+Now, let's utilise our Infinite Scroll component on an example that shows and infinitely loads a list of cards.
 Firstly, I've created a parent component (App.vue) and in my data object I am setting up a variable to store my list, my current page and last page:

 ```js
 data: function() {